 Marital property includes, but is not limited to:

-- Assets acquired/liabilities incurred during the marriage, either individually
+- Assets acquired/liabilities incurred during the marriage, either individually or jointly;

-- The enhancement in value and appreciation of non-marital assets during
+- The enhancement in value and appreciation of non-marital assets during the marriage; and

 - Inter-spousal gifts received during the marriage.